hashicorp/terraform-provider-aws/website/docs/r/synthetics_canary.html.markdown

 * `arn` - Amazon Resource Name (ARN) of the Canary.
 * `source_location_arn` - The ARN of the Lambda layer where Synthetics stores the canary script code.
 * `engine_arn` - The ARN of the Lambda function that is used as your canary's engine.
-* `runtime_version` - Specifies the runtime version to use for the canary.
 * `timeline` - A structure that contains information about when the canary was created, modified, and most recently run. see [Timeline](#timeline).

 ### VPC Config